patrodriguez108/lil-twitter-react/README.md

 Fetch data from the Rails application so that you can populate your `Timeline`.

+When you perform your asynchronous call to the Rails server, you're going to get an error about CORS.
+You **should hit this error**.
+We have left it in place for you to learn something important.

+#### Expected Errors

+[CORS means "Cross Origin Resource Sharing."][cors] it's designed to be a safety measure against certain types of attacks on servers that are perpetrated by malicious individuals called "Denial of Service" (DoS) attacks.

+Imagine a web server that accepts API requests from all individuals across the world.
+Imagine a malicious person had control over thousands of computers (a "botnet") and knew of an API request that was complicated or "expensive" to calculate.
+By having an army of these machines all constantly requesting that same expensive calculation be done, the attacker could "bog down" the web server or database or both such that the web site would stop responding thus "taking it off the air" or "Denying the service."

+As a guard against these types of attacks, Rails ships with a protection that will only let AJAX requests from the same source query it.
+So JavaScript served at `http://localhost:3000` can ask `http://localhost:3000` for some async data, but JavaScript served from `http://localhost:8000` (say your React app created by `create-react-app`), by default, **cannot** make that same query.
+We have to tell Rails to let the wide world make API requests.
+Implicitly we're saying that we realize DoS attacks are possible when we change this default configuration to a more permissive state.

+In the Rails app's `config/application.rb` file add the following `config` directive after the `config.assets.version` line:

+    # Disable CORS for React App
+    config.action_dispatch.default_headers = {
+      'Access-Control-Allow-Origin' => '*',
+      'Access-Control-Request-Method' => %w{GET POST OPTIONS}.join(",")
+    }

+Here we're saying allow requests from any location (`*`) of the 3 HTTP verb types `GET`, `POST`, and `OPTIONS`.

 For more see: [React State and Lifecycle Methods](https://facebook.github.io/react/docs/component-specs.html).

 ### Release 4: Update the Back-End